-Also, rushing to the cafe or the school’s computer lab to register courses, typing and submitting assignments on time was a lot of work.
+Also, rushing to the cafe or the school’s computer lab to register for courses, and typing and submitting assignments on time was a lot of work.

 That’s hectic.
 Even though I survived, I wouldn’t advise anyone to go through that same experience.
 Get an affordable laptop, not necessarily a machine with big specs, but a simple or a mini laptop is OK for your university education.